Understanding Skids in MEP Systems

 Cost-saving Benefits:

-• Material Efficiency: Skids are designed to optimize material usage, reducing waste and ensuring that every component is utilized effectively.
+• Material Efficiency: Skids are designed to optimize material usage, thereby reducing waste and ensuring that every component is utilized effectively.

 Enhanced System Performance and Reliability: